congiants/Melanoma_Predictor/README.md

 # Melanoma_Predictor
 A project meant to teach me the basics of CNN (Convolutional Neural Networks).
-The latest engine is able to predict malignant melanomas (skin cancer) with about 87% accuracy.
+The latest model is able to predict malignant melanomas (skin cancer) with about 90% accuracy.

 ## Required libraries
 - tensorflow